peterhabib/TarDict/README.md

+#TarDict
-#TarDict: RandomForestClassifier-based software predict Drug-Tartget interaction in human Based on drug simplified molecular-input line-entry system (SMILES)
+RandomForestClassifier-based software predict Drug-Tartget interaction in human Based on drug simplified molecular-input line-entry system (SMILES)
 TarDict, a RandomForestClassifier based-software predict the target pathway based on SMILES of chemical.
 TarDict receives SMILES and returns a list of the possible similar drug, then export list to the user the target pathways that drug contribute in.
 Training data set of 20442 entry and testing reveal %95 accuracy.

 #How To Use